Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/convert-spreadsheet/index.md

 <br>

 At a minimum, it’s best practice to include `@id` and `@type` columns in each of your spreadsheet tabs, as these appear in Crate-O for each of the entities.
 The tables in the next section provide further details on what constitutes a valid `@id` and `@type` in each tab.
-For more detailed lists of these, see [Metadata for Language Data](https://ldaca.gitbook.io/metadata-for-language-data/).

 > HINT: To type a column name beginning with `@` in Excel, put an apostrophe before it `'@`.
 This will force it to be recognised as a text value rather than a formula.